LibreCat/Plack-Auth-SSO/README.md

         * the original response is stored as text, along with the content type.

-        * extra attributes stored in the hash reference "info".
+        * other attributes stored in the hash reference "info".
 It is up to the implementing package whether it should only used attributes as pushed during the authentication step (like in CAS), or do an extra lookup.

+        * "extra" should be used to store request information. e.g. "ORCID" gives a "token". e.g. "Shibboleth" supplies the "Shib-Identity-Provider".

 - authorization\_path